 It is reassuring to see that the market is still buoyant; the current economic and political climate does not appear to have snuffed out our general desire to own a home in France.
 However, a detailed understanding of the general process of a purchase, as well as the specific details of a buyer’s particular case, is most advisable.
 Inevitably every person’s circumstances will be different, so again specific tailored advice covering your specific situation should be sought.
 Carrying out extra research and further enquiries may be costly and timeconsuming, but it is preferable to invest in this extra work – and solicitor’s fees – to ensure that all is in order.

-Come and meet the team from Ashtons Legal at the French Property Exhibition at London Olympia 15-16 September.
-Register now for your free tickets.
+Come and meet the team from Ashtons Legal at the French Property Exhibition at London Olympia 25-26 January.